 You don’t get family pictures done every day (or even that often, for that matter!), so why not take the opportunity to really dress it up.
 You’ll be looking at these pictures for years to come, so why not go all out?

 For Moms – maxi dresses look beautiful in every season and every body type, and can be found to match any style whether bohemian, preppy, urban, classic, vintage, etc. They photography beautifully, create movement, and add a dressy, romantic look to pictures.
-Solid colors work well, floral prints are a bonus.
+Solid colors work well, floral prints and lace details are a bonus.

 For Dads – solid color button ups, sweaters, or henley shirts with fitted khakis or jeans.
 Dads are an important part of the process, but their wardrobe should not be overly busy or draw too much attention.